MengchenZu/AWS-cognito-user-case-implementation/use case12/README.md

 Open the 'index.html'

+Input the username, password and your new password

+Click submit

-Input the username and password
+Input the verification code and new password

-Press submit and check the console